Concept-SAE: A Controllable and Invertible Concept Interface for Sparse Autoencoders: Experiments

 \section{Experiments}

-To validate our proposed method, we conduct a series of experiments to investigate (1) whether the representations of concepts derived by \textbf{Concept-SAE} are faithful and distangled, and (2) \textbf{Concept-SAE}'s capabilities in model interpretation, error correction, and robustness analysis.
+To validate our proposed method, we conduct a series of experiments to investigate (1) whether the representations of concepts derived by Concept-SAE are faithful and disentangled, and (2) Fidelity of the representations of Concept-SAE.
+We verify the fidelity of the representation via downstream tasks, including model interpretation, counterfactual editing, and robustness analysis.
 Our evaluation is guided by the following research questions: